kouhin/react-safety-helmet/README.md

 ```

 ## Server Usage
-To use on the server, call `store.rewind()` after `ReactDOMServer.renderToString` or `ReactDOMServer.renderToStaticMarkup` to get the head data for use in your prerender.
+To use on the server, call `store.renderStatic()` after `ReactDOMServer.renderToString` or `ReactDOMServer.renderToStaticMarkup` to get the head data for use in your prerender.

 ```javascript
 import { createHelmetStore, HelmetProvider } from 'react-safety-helmet';